joeylockie/lockiemedia/public/AI_PROJECT_LOG.md

 * **Client-side Services:** Implemented services for logging, events, view management, etc.
 * **Backend Architecture Refactor:** Migrated the backend from a single monolith to a microservice architecture, creating an API Gateway and independent services for Notes, Tasks, and Time Tracking.
 Implemented PM2 for process management.
 * **API Security:** Implemented an API Key authentication layer (`X-API-Key` header) on the API Gateway to protect all backend services.
+* **Monolith Decommission:** The original `server.js` monolith has been fully decommissioned and removed from the project, completing the backend refactor.

 ## 4. Work Completed (Specific to Current Major Task):
 **Date: 2025-06-20**
 * **Task**: Architectural Refactor: Monolith to Microservices & API Security
 * **Summary**: Successfully decoupled all core application logic (Notes, Tasks, Time Tracker) from the original monolith into independent microservices.
 Introduced a central API Gateway to manage and route all API requests, and secured the entire API with a mandatory API Key header.
+The original monolith server has been completely removed.
 * **Details**:
     * Installed and configured **PM2** to manage all backend processes.
-    * Created an `ecosystem.json` configuration file to define and manage all services (`api-gateway`, `notes-service`, `task-service`, `time-tracker-service`).
+    * Created an `ecosystem.json` configuration file to define and manage all services.
     * Created new, independent services for Notes, Tasks, and Time Tracking, each with its own Express server and dependencies.
+    * Created a central **API Gateway** service to act as the single, secure entry point for the frontend.
     * Implemented an **API Composition** pattern in the gateway, where it fetches data from multiple downstream services and combines it into a single response, requiring no initial frontend code changes.
-    * Moved all database logic for Notes, Tasks, and Time Tracking out of the original `server.js` and into their respective services.
+    * Moved all database logic out of the original `server.js` and into the respective services.
-    * Reduced the original `server.js` to an empty shell, making it redundant for API logic.
     * Implemented an `X-API-Key` authentication middleware on the API Gateway.
     * Updated the frontend `store.js` to send the API key with every request.
-    * Troubleshot and resolved numerous configuration issues related to PM2, module systems, `EADDRINUSE` port conflicts, and `RangeError` bugs.u
+    * Troubleshot and resolved numerous configuration issues related to PM2, module systems, `EADDRINUSE` port conflicts, and `SQLITE_CORRUPT` database errors.
+    * Performed a final cleanup by removing the obsolete `server.js` file and its references.

 ## 5. Current Focus / Next Steps (Specific to Current Major Task):
 **Current Major Task/Feature Being Worked On:**
-* **Name:** Solidify New Architecture & Plan Next Feature
+* **Name:** Plan Next Development Phase
-* **Goal for this Task:** With the major refactor complete and stable, the next goal is to decide on the next priority, which could be further cleanup, frontend work, or new feature development.
+* **Goal for this Task:** With the major backend refactor complete, stable, and documented, the goal is to decide on the next major phase of the project.
-* **Status:** Major refactor complete.
-Ready for the next phase.
+* **Status:** Ready to Begin

 **Current Sub-Task / Immediate Next Action:**
 * **Decision Point.** The next step is to choose from the following options:
-    1.  **Final Backend Cleanup:** The now-empty `lockiemedia-monolith` service is redundant and can be safely removed from `ecosystem.json` and deleted from the project.
-    2.  **Frontend Decoupling:** Begin the process of breaking the monolithic frontend into independent applications, starting with one of the smaller apps like Notes or Time Tracker.
+    1.  **Frontend Decoupling:** Begin the process of breaking the monolithic frontend into independent applications, which will make the frontend code as robust as our new backend.
-    3.  **New Feature Development:** Begin building a new feature (e.g., Reminders) on top of the new, stable architecture.
+    2.  **New Feature Development:** Start building a new feature (e.g., Reminders) on top of the new, stable architecture.
+    3.  **Third-Party Integration:** Leverage the new API Gateway to build a webhook or integration with an external service like Home Assistant.

 * **Specific questions for AI (if any):**
     * None.